| Official Name:

 Since the Military take-over on July 22nd 1994, the APRC Government

 has made a few amendments to the constitution

 of The Gambia's but the Judiciary has remained the same.
 The new

 government has also established a constitutional review commission

 (CRC) which is charged with the responsibility of reviewing the

 present constitution in order to make it more responsive to the

 needs and aspirations of the people of The Gambia.

 Both the British and United States governments as well as the

 United Nations Development Programme (UNDP)

-provided technical and financial assistance to The Gambia for the APRC Transition Programme for
+provided technical and financial assistance to The Gambia for

-civilian rule in July 1996.
+and the steady return to democratic civilian rule in July 1996.